beeware/Python-Apple-support/README.rst

 and libPython.a, and packaging them both in iOS Framework format.

 The binaries support the `$(ARCHS_STANDARD_32_BIT)` set - that is, armv7 and armv7s.
-This should enable the code to run on iPhone 3GS, 4, 4s, 5 and 5s.
+This should enable the code to run on:

+    * iPhone
+        - iPhone 3GS,
+        - iPhone 4
+        - iPhone 4s
+        - iPhone 5
+        - iPhone 5s
+    * iPad
+        - iPad 2
+        - iPad (3rd gen)
+        - iPad (4th gen)
+        - iPad Air
+    * iPad Mini
+        - iPad Mini (1st gen)
+        - iPad Mini (2nd gen)
+    * iPod Touch
+        - iPod Touch (4th gen)
+        - iPod Touch (5th gen)

-This repository builds a packaged version of **Python 2.7.1**.
+This repository branch builds a packaged version of **Python 2.7.1**.
 Other Python versions are available by cloning other branches of the main repository.

 Quickstart
 ----------